-For the test on real galaxies, we use 25\,000 high SNR galaxies randomly selected from KiDS, for which estimates of the S{\' e}rsic parameters with 2DPHOT package are available (\citealt{Roy+18}).
-These galaxies are collected with the following requirements: i) SNR$>50$; ii) $17<mag<22$ (in $r-$band); iii) $0.2''<R_{\rm eff}<4''$; iv) $0.1<n<8$; and v) $q>0.2$, which are generally within the parameter intervals of the training data.
+The real test galaxies are collected according to the following requirements: i) SNR$>50$; ii) $17<mag<22$ (in $r-$band); iii) $0.2''<R_{\rm eff}<4''$; iv) $0.1<n<8$; and v) $q>0.2$, which are generally within the parameter intervals of the training data.
 In order to avoid systematics due to the selection and modeling of the ``local'' PSF, as input for the GaLNet-2 we will adopt the PSF models produced by 2DPHOT for the test galaxy sample (see Roy et al. 2018 for details).
 This has the rationale to strictly evaluate the relative performances of the two tools, but it has the disadvantage that GaLNet-2 will reproduce the same systematics of 2DPHOT in case of poor PSF model occurrences.
-However, for future extensive analyses on real data, we expect to produce independent PSF models.
+However we expect to produce independent PSF models for future extensive analyses on real data.

-Differently from the simulated sample, here we cannot know the true parameter values, but we take the estimates from 2DPHOT as the ``ground truth'', assuming that these are unbiased estimates of the intrinsic galaxy parameters. \nic{Note that this is an idealization.
-In fact, although 2DPHOT was widely tested with ground-based and HST-data, as well as simulated galaxies (\citealt{LaBarbera_08_2DPHOT}, \citealt{Roy+18}), some galaxies, e.g. those not well represented by a single S{\'e}rsic profile, and/or in case of poor PSF modelling, might be still affected by unaccounted systematics.}
+Differently from the simulated sample, here we cannot know the true parameter values, but we take the estimates from 2DPHOT as the ``ground truth'', assuming that these are unbiased estimates of the intrinsic galaxy parameters.
+Note that this is an idealization.
+In fact, although 2DPHOT was widely tested with ground-based and HST-data, as well as simulated galaxies (\citealt{LaBarbera_08_2DPHOT}, \citealt{Roy+18}), some galaxies, e.g. those not well represented by a single S{\'e}rsic profile, and/or in case of poor PSF modeling, might be still affected by unaccounted systematics.

 However, being based on completely different approaches it is unlikely that both methods suffer the same systematics.
-Hence, from their comparison we can learn more about their relative accuracy, and, in particular, whether the GaLNets provide parameter estimates which are consistent with standard fitting approaches.
+Hence, from their comparison we can learn more about their relative accuracy, particular whether the GaLNets provide parameter estimates consistent with standard fitting approaches.